dereuromark/cakephp-dto/docs/README.md

 See the examples for details.

-## Scalar Type Hints
+## Scalar Param and Return Types
-Typehints for scalars are added by default.
+Types for scalars are added by default.
 Use Configure and `'CakeDto.scalarTypeHints'` set to  `false` to disable this.

 ## Strict Types
 You can let the script generate the `declare(strict_types=1)` part into the top of the PHP files.